Lorena Calise

 7. Attending a brightening celebration

 This celebration is among the most heartfelt events in the city.
 Therefore you must attend it to visit Pisa like a local.
 As a much-awaited moment, locals keep on discussing, adoring, and criticising its organisation year after year.
-The main topic of late spring 'bar talk' certainly doesn't leave anyone indifferent.
+The main topic of late spring 'bar talk', certainly doesn't leave anyone indifferent.

+We are talking about the traditional Luminara di San Ranieri, which lights up the night on the charming river promenade with thousands of glowing wax candles.
 The flames are arranged on special scaffolding called 'biancherie', which draws the outlines of the buildings along the River Arno, glittering with golden reflections.

-6. Having an aperitivo on the 'spallette'
+6. Having an aperitivo along 'spallette'

 Borgo Stretto, a medieval, arcaded and colourful district populated by bars and university students, is another popular area for happy hour.

 Also, Piazza delle Vettovaglie, Piazza Garibaldi and Piazza della Berlina are among the most favoured city spots for an aperitif or an after-dinner drink with friends.
-There are many pubs and clubs with outdoor tables that are especially pleasant during the summer: eat well, spend little.
+There are many pubs and clubs with outdoor tables that are especially pleasant during the summer: eat well, spend little!

 5. Shopping in Pisa like a local